CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 #### UTF8

-Any one of the letters contained in the [UTF8 Canonical Letters](#UTF8).
+Any one of the canonical letters contained in the [NENA Alphabet](../standards/alphabet).
 UTF8 letters can be written in composed or non-composed form.

 #### ASCII

-Any one of the letters contained in the [ASCII Canonical Letters](#ASCII).
+Any one of the letters contained in the NENA Alphabet ASCII transcription.

 ### Paragraph Structure